BabelDev0/GDonut/README.md

 ## Introduction

 Welcome to the repository of GDonut!
-This programme is designed to help students visually explore the method for constructing non-expansive equivariant group operators (GENEOs) through the input of permutants and symmetrical functions.
+This program is designed to help students visually explore the method for constructing non-expansive equivariant group operators (GENEOs) through the input of permutants and symmetrical functions.

 A GENEO, or non-expansive equivariant group operator, is a mathematical construct that can be applied to construct a new paradigm of learning networks, based on the formal study of the topological space of these operators.

 Equivariance refers to the property of a function or operator that remains unchanged when applied to a transformed version of its input.
 In other words, if a function or operator is equivariant, it will give the same output no matter how its input is transformed.